 Fresh from graduating from the Defense Language Institute (DLI) German language course, I had just arrived in Heidelberg, Germany, for another Army tour of duty.
 After settling into my temporary quarters on post, I quickly succumbed to boredom, mainly because I had no car in which to tool around this beautiful area.
 After slipping into a restless state, I stepped out to the balcony to get some fresh air hoping to clear my head of negative thoughts.

-From my vantage point on the balcony, I embraced the scenic bird’s eye view I had of the distant jagged, towering mountains covered with lush, stately trees.
-Mesmerized, I started to daydream as I pictured the magnificent, expensive, ornate homes nestled in the thick forest.
-As a slightly cool breeze gently brushed over my face, I thought I heard a faint whisper in my ear.
+From my vantage point on the balcony, I embraced the scenic bird’s eye view I had of the distant, towering mountains covered with lush, stately trees.
+Mesmerized, I started to daydream as I pictured the magnificent, expensive homes nestled in the thick forest.
+As a cool breeze gently brushed over my face, I thought I heard a faint whisper in my ear.
 I knew it was Heidelberg’s ancient spirit calling to me.
-This quaint, lovely little town next to the Rhein-Neckar River, beckoned me to explore its charm, food, and Baroque-style architecture of the buildings populating its Old Town section in the heart of the city.
-Yes, I was itching to drive up the winding roads leading to the top of the mountains to visit Heidelberg’s famous, historical castle ruins and to take in the panoramic views of the town’s sprawling picturesque valley from the Old Bridge.
+This quaint, lovely little town next to the Rhein-Neckar River, beckoned me to explore its charm, food, and the Baroque-style architecture of the buildings populating its Old Town section in the heart of the city.
+Yes, I was itching to drive up the winding roads leading to the top of the mountains to visit Heidelberg’s famous, historical castle ruins.
+I yearned to take in the panoramic views of the town’s sprawling picturesque valley from the Old Bridge spanning the Rhein-Neckar River.

 Though reliable and conveniently located throughout the city, public transportation just wasn’t my cup of tea.
 And I wasn’t up for strolling through the town and up the treacherous, steep cobble-stoned streets either.
 I did enough forced hiking (road marches) in the Army, so I wasn’t keen on walking anywhere anytime soon ever again.
 I wanted to carve my own path and explore this fascinating area on my own schedule and at my own pace.
 I knew I needed a car to be able to do that.
-By sheer luck, I found out that some good friends of mine, who had also recently graduated from DLI, were stationed in Heidelberg too.
-After getting in touch with them and chatting about our upcoming assignments, I told them that I didn’t have a car.
+By sheer luck, I found out that some good friends of mine, Jim and Kathy, who had also recently graduated from the Defense Language Institute (DLI) in Monterey, California, were stationed in Heidelberg too.
+After getting in touch with them and chatting about our upcoming assignments, I told them that I didn’t have a car just yet.
 Since they had two cars, they graciously offered to loan me one of theirs until I could get my own.
 I was ecstatic and felt blessed to have friends like them.

 They arrived at my quarters on a Friday afternoon.
-The husband drove one car; his wife had the other, which would be my loaner.
-We shared more information and excitement again about our respective upcoming new tours of duty.
-Before ending their visit, they handed me the keys to their vehicle and assured me that it was roadworthy.
+Jim drove one car; Kathy had the other, which would be the one they would leave with me.
+Socializing a bit, we shared more information and excitement again about our respective upcoming new tours of duty.
+Before leaving, they gave me the keys to their vehicle and assured me that it was roadworthy.
 Before taking off, they told me that I could keep it as long as I wanted to.
 What a sweet deal from great friends!
 I walked them to the parking lot and bid them adieu with warm hugs and the European kiss on each cheek.
 After waving goodbye as they drove away, I ran over to the car to check it out more closely.

 Before taking off, I checked my map and saw that Illesheim was a mere pinpoint in the middle of German farming country and was a few miles from Storck Barracks, the nearest Army Post.
 On the map, I highlighted the roads that I would have to take to get to Illesheim.